 It is important to note that the effects of oxidation can vary depending on the quality and storage conditions of the rum.
 Factors such as temperature, light exposure, and the type of bottle closure can all impact the rate at which oxidation occurs.
 Properly sealing the bottle and storing it in a cool, dark place can help slow down the oxidation process and preserve the quality of the rum.

 Now, let's address the question of whether bottled rum gets better with age.
 While rum can change and develop new flavors over time, it is not necessarily true that it gets better with age.
-Unlike fine wines or aged like , rum does not necessarily improve in quality or complexity over prolonged periods.
+Unlike fine wines or aged spirits like whiskey, rum does not necessarily improve in quality or complexity over prolonged periods.
 In fact, the majority of rum brands are best enjoyed within the first year or two after being opened, as they may start to lose their color and flavor due to oxidation.

 It is worth mentioning that there are exceptions to this general rule.
 Some rare and limited-edition rums, particularly those that have been aged for an extended period in exceptional casks, may continue to develop and improve for many years.
 These rums are often sought after by collectors and enthusiasts who appreciate the unique qualities that prolonged aging can bring.